bottledcode/atlas-db/docs/reference/commands.md

 The protocol is a line-based text protocol utilizing UTF-8 encoding.
 Commands and responses are exchanged as discrete frames, each terminated by a carriage return and newline sequence (\r\n).
 This format ensures compatibility and ease of parsing across various platforms and programming environments.

 Each frame is designed to be lightweight and human-readable, simplifying debugging and interaction.
 Commands are synchronous by default, with support for asynchronous extensions where applicable.
 Fields within a frame are separated by whitespace, ensuring clear delineation of arguments.

+Advanced features, such as row-level security and data streaming, integrate seamlessly into this protocol, offering extended functionality without compromising simplicity.

 ---